Introduction to Linux

 It is also the most popular Open Source and free, as in freedom, operating system.

 It powers the vast majority of the servers that compose the Internet.
 It’s the base upon which everything is built upon.
-But not just that.
-Android is based on (a modified version of) Linux.
+And not just servers: Android is based on a modified version of Linux.

-The Linux “core” (called kernel) was born in 1991 in Finland, and it went a really long way from its humble beginnings.
-It went on to be the kernel of the GNU Operating System, creating the duo GNU/Linux.
+Strictly speaking, Linux is a kernel: the core program that manages processes, memory, devices, filesystems, and communication with the hardware.
+Linus Torvalds started it in Finland in 1991, and it went a really long way from its humble beginnings.
+It became the kernel of the GNU Operating System, creating the duo GNU/Linux.

 For example you have Debian, Fedora, and Ubuntu, probably the most popular.